ethernitygame/.github/profile/README.md

 ## Achievements & Milestones

 - Developed the Ethernity game alpha.
-- Triumphed in 10 hackathons and reached finalist status for "Best Web3 Game".
+- Triumphed in 10 hackathons and reached finalist status for "Best Web3 Game" in GDWC.
 - Released SDKs for game developers to integrate AINFT avatars and blockchain technology.

 ## Partnerships & Collaborations